fiatjaf/nostr-json-benchmarks/README.md

 each "operation" in these benchmarks consists in decoding 35 events taken at a random time from random relays and stored at `data.json`.

 - `BenchmarkShortEvent` is only decoding 3 fields from the event: `"created_at"`, `"content"` and `"pubkey"`.
-- `BenchmarkLazyEvent` is not really decoding the full JSON, but instead storing a reference to it _somehow_ and then decoding only the requested fields when they are requested by a getter, this is only possible in some libraries and there are simulations with results being cached for further access, not cached at all or event being a fake lazy that actually decodes the full object first, then returns the decoded stuff from the getters.
 - `BenchmarkFullEvent` is turning JSON into a struct (except on the case of `tlv_naïve` and `leaner_*` which take a binary-encoded format that isn't JSON).
 - `BenchmarkEnvelope` is turning a relay message like `["EVENT", "_", {...}]` into a struct -- instead of just the event -- in this case multiple combinations of libraries are used sometimes, some for going through the array elements and others for actually decoding the event JSON.